 There are many reasons to visit downtown St Louis.
-The Gateway Arch, Busch Stadium and Ballpark Village draw in hundreds of thousands of visitors every year.
+The Gateway Arch, Busch Stadium, and Ballpark Village draw in hundreds of thousands of visitors every year.
 Downtown is also a good place to go when you're looking for a restaurant.
 Whether you want steaks or Italian, traditional American cuisine or sushi, you'll find a place for just about every taste in downtown St. Louis.

 01 of 11

 Lucas Park Grille is a popular restaurant on Washington Avenue that's open for lunch and dinner.
-The lunch menu is casual with a variety of soups, salads and sandwiches.
+The lunch menu is casual with a variety of soups, salads, and sandwiches.
 The dinner menu includes heartier entrees like pork chops, chicken and beef tenderloin.
-There is also large wine list with 300+ bottles.
+There is also a large wine list with 300+ bottles.

 1234 Washington Avenue

 02 of 11

 Want a steak during your visit downtown?
 There's no better place than Ruth's Chris Steak House.
 The restaurant is known for its signature steaks for any appetite from the petite filet to the porterhouse for two.
 Ruth's Chris also serves specialty entrees like lamb chops, shrimp, and lobster.

 315 Chestnut Street